dethebera/100-days-of-web-development/README.md

 # 💯🔥 Day 86 to 100 - Projects

-**Remember** you may find of literally every project online, but that does not mean that you need to copy and paste everything..always remember the as to why you took the 100days #challenge in the first place. 🔥
+**Remember** you may find of literally every project online, but that does not mean that you need to copy and paste everything..always remember as to why you took the 100days #challenge in the first place. 🔥

 <br>